IanMadlenya/quotes/README.md

 1. At each point in time where data are present for any exchange, look up for *all* exchanges the most recently available quotes.
 2. Record among all exchanges the best bid price and its exchange and the best ask price and its exchange.
+If more than one exchange exhibits matching best bid or ask price, pick one (this behavior can be changed to report all matching exchanges).

 The first 9 rows of the fake data illustrate normal NBBO computation and will produce 5 rows of output, one for each reported time period (the many available